Toompea: History

-Early history

 The first stronghold is believed to have been built on the hill in either the 10th or 11th century by residents of the ancient Estonian county of Revala.
 The late Iron Age fortified settlement did not probably have permanent inhabitants, but was rather seasonally used for protecting the harbour and its adjacent marketplace.
 The exact location of the stronghold is not known, but it is presumed that it occupied only a small portion of Toompea, either its then-highest point a bit southeast of today's cathedral or the northern end of the hill.
 Early archaeological evidence from the hill dates mainly to the second half of the 12th century and first half of the 13th century.
 Smaller amounts of older finds support the view that the stronghold might have been established already during the Viking Age.